 All finalists will be awarded a prize with 4th-7th place receiving $5,000 cash each sponsored by Norton Rose Fulbright, EY, Chevron Technology Ventures and Shell Ventures

-All 54 teams are eligible for, and compete for, all of the Mercury Fund Elevator Pitch cash prizes.
-Teams will present their elevator pitch on Tuesday afternoon, April 6, 2021 in a pre-recorded event.
+All 42 teams are eligible for, and compete for, all of the Mercury Elevator Pitch cash prizes.
+Teams will present their elevator pitch on Thursday afternoon, April 7, 2022.
 Judges will score the elevator pitches based on their effectiveness and persuasiveness of their pitch!
-The top 5 teams with the best elevator pitch will win cash prizes.

 - First place overall: $1,000

 - Runner Up in Each Sector: $500 each